MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 const bool Z_MIN_PROBE_ENDSTOP_INVERTING = false; // set to true to invert the logic of the endstop.
 {% endhighlight %}

 Inverting between triggered and open state when issuing M119 command.
-Usually not touched but if you don't want to fiddle the wiring again, you can invert these.
+Usually not touched, but if you don't want to fiddle with the wiring, you can invert these.

 ***